TITLE 89: SOCIAL SERVICES

 C) Loan and Grants –

-Income from educational loans and grants obtained and used under conditions that preclude their use for current living costs shall be exempt;
+Income from educational loans and grants obtained and used under conditions that prevent their use for current living costs shall be exempt;

 17) Income from educational loans and grants made or insured under any program administered by the Secretary of Education is totally exempt whether the grant is paid directly to the schools or to the student.
 These loans and grants include the National Direct Student Loans, Basic Educational Opportunity Grants, Supplementary Educational Opportunity Grant, Work Study Grant, and the Guaranteed Loan Program;